cdzombak/dotfiles/README.md

 ## Repo Contents

-This repository contains configuration files that help implement my preferred macOS setup.
+This repository contains configuration files and scripts that help implement my preferred macOS setup.
 It includes my current [Hammerspoon](http://www.hammerspoon.org) configuration.

-There is also a `server` build target, which will install a minimal configuration on *nix servers, principally containing a stripped-down bash configuration, essential Git configuration, and a `.screenrc`.
+There is also a `server` build target, which will install a minimal configuration and useful software on Linux servers.

 ## Dependencies